photo/frontend/documentation/api/GetHelloWorld.markdown

 ----------------------------------------

 <a name="purpose"></a>
-### Purpose of the Get Tags API
+### Purpose of the Get Hello World API

-Use this API to get a user's tags.
+This endpoint is used to test connectivity and/or authentication.
+Any parameters passed in the query string are returned in the response.

 ----------------------------------------